liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 This FAQ is provided to help answer questions and provide information on how and why we use IDs for the headers in the Markdown files of our official product documentation.

-## What are the header IDs and why are they important?
+### What are the header IDs and why are they important?

 Header IDs were created for the purpose of preserving the URLs of our official documentation on Liferay.com.
-Previously, the URLs for our web content were determined by the heading text of our documents (e.g. the text from “# Introduction to Liferay Portal�? markdown was used to generate the URL final string in the web content's URL [http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/introduction-to-liferay](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/introduction-to-liferay).
+Previously, the URLs for our web content were determined by the heading text of our documents (e.g. the text from "# Introduction to Liferay Portal" markdown was used to generate the URL final string in the web content's URL [http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/introduction-to-liferay](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/introduction-to-liferay).
 If the titles of the web content were changed, either by re-import of the markdown or manual edits via the GUI, the URLs changed too--breaking any links to the web content.

 In response to this issue, Liferay portal and the AssetImporter have been improved so that web content can be referenced by static IDs.
 Regardless of whether the titles of a web content change, its ID remains the same, preserving the URL of that web content.

 The header IDs are now specified in the markdown source code for our official documents.

-Example 1 – ID to an existing web content:
+Example 1 - ID to an existing web content:

     # Introduction to Liferay [](id=introduction-to-liferay)

-Example 2 – ID for a new section header:
+Example 2 - ID for a new section header:

     ### Using the Dockbar [](id=lp-6-1-ugen01-using-the-dockbar-0)